danieltroger/imagr/README.md

 imagr
 =====

-Is an image and move viewer written in HTML5.
+Is an image viewer written in HTML5.

 ## Howto